 – Are you trying to do it online or offline?
 If online, then PCM will retrieve the model automatically from the front port.
 If offline, then recheck the complete model which you want to configure.
 The yellow mark shows hardware items invalid with the complete model.
 When I’m trying to do this offline then I’m not able to put the correct code in the yellow section.

 – Online means the PCM will retrieve the code from the relay itself, Check whether the relay is showing online or offline in PCM.
-May the communication has an issue.
+May the communication have an issue.
 The best is to create a complete relay connection again.
 I prefer to reinstall the Connectivity Package file of RET615 again With its current software version which is in the relay.
-I install the REF615 recently with the PCM 2.0 version.
+I installed the REF615 recently with the PCM 2.0 version.
 It worked.

-– How relay Sensing CT saturation?
+– How does relay Sensing CT saturation?
 How could we Protect from CT saturation?
 If CT saturation Occurs, what’s the Real-time status of the Diff relay?
 How could we test the CT saturation scenarios in another make relay?

-– Anyone aware most of Micom P44X relay resistive reach are same for phase and ground?R3G, R2G, R1G -33 ohm
+– Anyone aware most of Micom P44X relay resistive reach are the same for phase and ground?R3G, R2G, R1G -33 ohm

 R3P, R2P, R1P – 25 ohms.
-Why these values are same in most of the Micom settings?
+Why are these values are same in most of the Micom settings?

 – As per the theory in the p44× handbook of Alstom maximum resistive, reach for ground fault is 80 % and for phase, the fault is 60 %.
 The faulty resistance is calculated by expecting a 120 % rise in current and a 20% drop in-phase voltage.

-– Resistive ph reaches 60 percent of maximum load impedance and ground reach is 80 percent of load impedance is for Zone 3 I think, Again Zone 2 resistive reaches are taken as 80 Of zone 3 resistive reaches I guess.
+– Resistive ph reaches 60 percent of maximum load impedance and ground reach is 80 percent of load impedance for Zone 3 I think, Again Zone 2 resistive reaches are taken as 80 Of zone 3 resistive reaches I guess.
 I think 15 percent drop in-phase voltage, And 1.5 times rise in current But taking voltage 0.85pu and current 1.5 times of conductor capacity either for zebra/ panther taking cos angle in emergency loading Zloadmin

 R3G-80% of Zloadmin